Inside: How do you set up your classroom for the first day of preschool? Here are my tips to get your school year off to a good start!

 On parent night we hand out pieces of card stock, stickers, and markers.
 The parents write love notes to their children, wishing them a fun year in preschool, and we read them during snack on the first day.
 They then get hung over the cubbies in the hallway all year.
 At the end of the year, these notes are placed in their memory books to take home and cherish forever.

-We keep a gallon Zip-Lock bag for each child in these baskets all year long.
+We keep a gallon sized plastic bag for each child in these baskets all year long.
 They contain a full set of extra clothing.

 Birthday Bulletin Boards